 The Bottom Line

 The men’s health tests I’ve discussed here are critical health indicators, and yet most conventional doctors fail to routinely screen them.
 To get these tests, you will need to either actively request that your doctor run them or seek out a functional medicine doctor who is more knowledgeable about these indicators.
-We offer all these tests with our clients at the Gapin Institute and most within our Male90x men’s health and performance program.
+We offer all these tests with our clients at the Gapin Institute and most within our G1 Performance Health program.
 The bright side is that all of these tests have fairly straightforward solutions.
 But in order to know what to do, you need to be armed with the right information.